Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Solving

-\item \textbf{Implicit solution:} Among all guesses, keep the solution~$P_F$ with the highest value.
+\item[7)] \textbf{Implicit solution:} Among all guesses, keep the solution~$P_F$ with the highest value.
 Store items in~$J_\ye$ and their placement explicitly.
-Revert the removal of~$J_\ye$ from the \red data structures only during the next update.
-For the remaining items, the solutions are given as in the respective subproblem, see~\Cref{sec:MDK:aug,sec:MDK:few} with the exception of items packed in the virtual \red knapsack.
-The solution on these items is stored implicitly by deciding membership in a bundle on a query. \end{enumerate}
+Revert the removal of~$J_\ye$ from the \red data structures after the next update.
+For the remaining items, the solutions are given as in the respective subproblem, with the exception of items packed in the virtual \red knapsack.
+The solution of these items is stored implicitly by deciding membership in a bundle on a query. \end{enumerate}

-\paragraph{Queries} For handling queries, we essentially use the same approach as in \Cref{sec:MDK:aug,sec:MDK:few} for the \red and \green subproblem respectively.
+\subparagraph*{Queries} We essentially use the same approach as in {\cref{thm:MDK:few,theo:mmdk}} for the \red and \green subproblem, respectively.
 However, special care has to be taken with items in the virtual knapsack.
 In the \red subproblem, we assume that items of a certain type which are packed in the virtual knapsack are the first, i.e., smallest, of that type.
 We can therefore decide in constant time whether or not an item is contained in the virtual knapsack and, if this is the case, fill it into the free space in \green knapsacks reserved by bundles.
 We do this efficiently by using a first fit algorithm on the knapsacks with reserved space.
-Since items on \yellow knapsacks are stored explicitly, they can be accessed in constant time.
-Note that the number of \green knapsacks is in~$\smash{(\frac{\log n}\eps)^{O({1}/{\eps})}}$, so the function~$g$ in \Cref{sec:MDK:few} is in~$\OO\big(\frac 1 \eps\big)$. \begin{lemma} The query times of our algorithm are as follows. \begin{compactenum}[(i)] \item Single item queries are answered in time~$\OO(\frac {\log n}{\eps^2} )$. \item Solution value queries are answered in time~$\OO(1)$. \item Queries of the entire solution~$P$ are answered in time~$\OO(\smash{\frac{\log^4 n}{\eps^6}}\abs{P})$. \end{compactenum} \end{lemma}
+Since items in \yellow knapsacks are stored explicitly, they can be accessed in constant time.
+See \cref{app:general} for details.

+\subparagraph*{Hardness of approximation} It is a natural question whether the update time of our algorithms for \multiknapsack can be improved to $\big(\frac1\eps \log n\big)^{\OO(1)}$.
+We show that this is impossible, unless P=NP; see \cref{sec:hard-ks}. \begin{restatable}[]{theorem}{HardnessMultiKnapsack} Unless $\classP=\NP$, there is no fully dynamic algorithm for \multiknapsack that maintains a $(1-\eps)$-approximate solution in update time polynomial in $\log n$ and $\frac 1 \eps$, for~$m < \frac{1}{3\eps}$. \end{restatable}